Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Write your notes like you're planting an evergreen forest.md

 created: 2021-06-15
 cssclass: evergreen
 tags: evergreen

-sr-due: 2021-10-21
+sr-due: 2021-10-25
-sr-interval: 3
+sr-interval: 4
-sr-ease: 250
+sr-ease: 230
 ---

 #### [[Write your notes like you're planting an evergreen forest]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`
+#TO/DO/REFACTOR this and [[write what you think]]
+Additionally, notes in a [[second brain]] are concept-oriented and atomic, meaning that they do not need to expansive or all encapturing. [[evergreen notes]] can be as small as a few sentences or as expansive as an entire breakdown of an idea.

 You don't need to know how to cut down a forest when you start spreading seeds.
+You will strike a balance between the stress of having an unorganized system and the stress of having to design your system.
+You will gain knowlege by writing anything.
 All you need to start an evergreen forest is seeds ([[write what you think]]) and a place to plant them ([[Choosing a note writing system]]).

-While you're forest won't be able to flourish without a good system that does not mean you need to fully understand the system when you start planting the forest.
-In fact becoming overwhelmed by the system is the number one reason that forests fail to grow.
-While having an unattended forest can be very overwhelming it can also provide the knowledge and context you need in order to choose the correct system.
+You do not need to fully understand the system when you start planting the forest.
+While having an unattended forest can be very overwhelming it can also provide the knowledge and context you need in order to choose the correct system and while making a elaborate system can be fun it can also distract you from your work.

-That being said, if you don't know what an evergreen forest looks like you don't know which kind of seeds to plant, and if you spend to much time is a system that won't be able to flourish in to an evergreen forest, you will be reluctant to switch. [[Learning systems can be a gateway to creating thought]].
-This means that sometimes you won't be producing or storing anything until you start learning about a system that properly allow your brain to create output.
+That being said, if you don't know what an evergreen forest looks like you don't know which kind of seeds to plant and how to foster them.
+Looking to examples and mentors is key in building a [[personal knowledge management|personal knowledge system]] because [[Learning systems can be a gateway to creating thought]].

+If you spend to much time is a system that won't be able to flourish in to an evergreen forest, you will be reluctant to switch.

 ### <hr class="footnote"/>